-Flags for Pledges of Allegiance are being hoisted in partnership with 11 institutions at 14 locations nationwide.
+Flags for Pledges of Allegiance are being hoisted in partnership with institutions across the nation.
 Each flag addresses an issue that the artist is passionate about and speaks to how the country might move forward collectively.
 Creative Time explains that the project “aims to inspire a sense of community among cultural institutions.”
 Current partners in the project include the Rhode Island School of Design Museum, Cornell’s Herbert F. Johnson Museum of Art, and the Museum of Contemporary Art Detroit, among others.
-Of all participating institutions, KU is currently the farthest west that the project has been installed.

 Participating artists include Tania Bruguera, Alex Da Corte, Jeremy Deller, LaToya Ruby Frazier, Ann Hamilton, Robert Longo, Josephine Meckseper, Marilyn Minter, Vik Muniz, Jayson Musson, Ahmet Ögüt, Yoko Ono, Trevor Paglen, Pedro Reyes, Rirkrit Tiravanija, and Nari Ward.

 The Spencer Museum and The Commons will offer a series of programs to explore the themes raised by the project, and the community is encouraged to attend the raising of each new flag, which will be announced in advance.